 Who knows, it happened to vinyl so it might happen to your outboard gear too!

-Whether you’re an aspiring mastering engineer or a producer/mixer looking to add that extra spice/competitiveness/love to your music, this course shows you how to get it there and drastically elevate the quality of your work.
+Whether you’re an aspiring mastering engineer or a producer/mixer looking to add that extra spice/competitiveness/love to your music, this program shows you how to get it there and drastically elevate the quality of your work.

 Image by: seeveeaar